xplosionmind/tommi.space/content/jam/public/Knowledge.md

 	Most of the things one could be looking for are very likely to be found in the <strong>AWESOME</strong> <a href='https://project-awesome.org'  target='_blank' title='Project Awesome'>Project Awesome</a>.
 I am not writing anything about the main sources cited in there.
 </div>

+- Learn how clipping and masking works in Inkscape
+- Learn how to configure automated tagging in Thunderbird
 - [What is code?](https://www.bloomberg.com/graphics/2015-paul-ford-what-is-code/ 'What is code?'), a longread by Paul Ford
 - [A2Z Learning Resources for Students](https://github.com/dipakkr/A-to-Z-Resources-for-Students), a comprehensive and rich repository with almost anything someone keen to improve its developing skills can ask for
 - [Free Programming Books](https://github.com/EbookFoundation/free-programming-books 'Free Programming Books'), a GitHub repository which contains, guess what, free e-books to learn programming.